matthewdowney/rendergpt/README.md

 # rendergpt

-A Chrome extension to render structured output from ChatGPT into rich text and other views.
+A Chrome extension to render HTML/JavaScript/CSS from ChatGPT into iframes.

-**Status**: alpha/experimental.
+**Status**: experimental.

-Currently, the extension just adds a "render" button to any HTML code blocks in the conversation.
+The extension just adds a "render" button to any HTML or PlantUML code blocks in a ChatGPT conversation.

 Clicking the button renders the HTML in an iframe, and allows selecting other code blocks (JavaScript, CSS) from the conversation for inclusion, mixing and